yugabyte/yugabyte-db/docs/content/preview/reference/drivers/rust/rust-postgres-reference.md

 ## Configure SSL/TLS

-The YugabyteDB rust-postgres smart driver support for SSL is the same as for the upstream driver.
+The YugabyteDB Rust smart driver support for SSL is the same as for the upstream driver.

 The following table describes the connection parameters required to connect using SSL.